fragaLY/tonttery-service/README.md

 - Reading 1 MB from HDD: 20 ms
 - Inter-continental round trip: 150 ms

-Taking in advance the targeted transactions per second that should be handled ~10_000, we can calculate the latency by default in non-cached request at max
+Taking in advance the targeted transactions per second that should be handled ~10_000, we can calculate the latency by default in non-cached request at max 200ms.
-? ms.

 TODO DEFINE THE NETWORK COSTS DEFINITION.